 6. Prescribed examinations (Act Sch.
 1 cl.
 1(a))

-(1) The prescribed examinations for the purposes of clause 1(a) of Schedule 1 to the Act are —
+(1) The prescribed examinations for the purposes of Schedule 1 clause 1(a) to the Act are —

-(a) the examinations which are required by a registered training provider to be passed for the conferral of a Diploma of Property (Real Estate), together with the examinations conducted by a registered training provider in the following courses —
+(a) the examinations required by the Curtin University of Technology to be passed for the conferral of any of the following degrees —

-(i) Unit 15826 — Rural Sales; and

-(ii) Unit 15825 — Selling Businesses; and

-(iii) Unit 15892 — Real Estate Law;
+(i) Bachelor of Commerce (Property and Marketing);

+(ii) Bachelor of Commerce (Property);

+(iii) Bachelor of Commerce (Property and Finance);

+(iv) Bachelor of Commerce (Property Development and Valuation);

+(v) Bachelor of Commerce (Property Valuation);

+(vi) Master of Property;

+(vii) Graduate Diploma in Property;

 or

-(ba) the examinations which are required by a registered training provider to be passed for the conferral of a Diploma of Property Services (Agency Management) CPP50307; or
+(b) the examinations required by a registered training provider to be passed for the conferral of a Diploma of Property Services (Agency Management) CPP50307.

-(b) the examinations required to be passed for the conferral of a Bachelor of Commerce (Property and Marketing) or a Bachelor of Commerce (Property) by the Curtin University of Technology.

 (2) In respect of a person who was a licensee and ceased to be licensed due to section 30(2a) of the Act the prescribed examinations for the purposes of clause 1(a) of Schedule 1 to the Act also include the examinations which were prescribed under regulation 6 of these regulations immediately before the commencement of the Real Estate and Business Agents (General) Amendment Regulations 2003 1.

+(3) In respect of a person who applies for a licence on or before 31 December 2018, the prescribed examinations for the purposes of Schedule 1 clause 1(a) to the Act also include the examinations required by a registered training provider to be passed for the conferral of a Diploma of Property (Real Estate), together with the examinations conducted by a registered training provider in all of the following courses —

+(a) Unit 15826 — Rural Sales;

+(b) Unit 15825 — Selling Businesses;

+(c) Unit 15892 — Real Estate Law.

+(4) For the purposes of this regulation, a reference to the examinations required to be passed for the conferral of a particular qualification is a reference to the examinations that are or were required to be passed for the conferral of that qualification at any time when that qualification is or was conferred.

 [Regulation 6 inserted in Gazette 7 Feb 2003 p.
 385; amended in Gazette 13 Jan 2004 p.
 145; 8 May 2009 p.
 1491-2; 18 Nov 2014 p.
-4325.]
+4325; 15 May 2015 p.
+1717-18.]

 6A.
 Prescribed qualifications for sales representatives (Act s.
 47(2))